spotlightpa/poor-richard/content/news/2020-03-27-pennsylvania-corrections-officers-advocates-worry-a-prison-coronavirus-outbreak-is-inevitable.md

 Shubik-Richards said those steps help reduce stress and anxiety.

-Blackwell said the union has reached out to the department to request extra incentives for officers who continue to work through pandemic, but has not heard back.
+Blackwell said the union has reached out to the department to request extra incentives for officers who continue to work through the pandemic, but has not heard back.

 “In a way, it’s good to be an ‘essential’ employee because you definitely aren't going to lose any pay or anything,” Blackwell said.
 “But as a corrections officer — a police officer, anybody — you worry about the risk of getting something and taking it back to your family.”